AteetVatan/MASX_AI_GDELT_API/README copy.md

-# GDELT API Microservice
+# GDELT 2.0 Doc API Client
-This project is a **secure, Dockerized FastAPI microservice** for accessing GDELT 2.0 data via a RESTful interface to access to GDELT filters and timeline data.

----

-The Service to fetch data from the [GDELT 2.0 Doc API](https://blog.gdeltproject.org/gdelt-doc-2-0-api-debuts/).
+A Python client to fetch data from the [GDELT 2.0 Doc API](https://blog.gdeltproject.org/gdelt-doc-2-0-api-debuts/).

 This allows for simpler, small-scale analysis of news coverage without having to deal with the complexities of downloading and managing the raw files from S3, or working with the BigQuery export.

----

-## 🚀 Features

-- ✅ REST API for Article and Timeline search
-- ✅ Built-in rate limiting with `slowapi`
-- 🔐 API key authentication via `X-API-Key`
-- 🐳 Docker support for easy deployment
-- 📑 Auto-generated Swagger docs at `/docs`

----

 ## Installation